Bengaluru violence: State govt to approach HC for appointment of Claim Commissioner | Headlines

 Bengaluru violence: State govt to approach HC for appointment of Claim Commissioner

-Chief Minister B S Yediyurappa chaired a meeting with Home minister Basavaraj Bommai and senior state government officials today.
-"Our Govt has decided to assess the damages caused to public & private property in the violent incidents in KG Halli & DG Halli & recover the costs from the culprits.
+Chief Minister B S Yediyurappa chaired a meeting with Home minister Basavaraj Bommai and senior state government officials today in this regard.
+"Our Govt has decided to assess the damages caused to the public & private property in the violent incidents in KG Halli & DG Halli & recover the costs from the culprits.

 ALSO READ